mwarning/KadNode/README.md

     Bind the DNS server to this local port (Default: 5353).

   * `--nss-port` *port*
-    Bind the "Network Service Switch" to this local port (Default: 4053).
+    Bind the "Name Service Switch" to this local port (Default: 4053).

   * `--web-port` *port*
     Bind the web server to this local port (Default: 8053).